Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Path leading to AHI

-Whether developmental changes in neural noise adhere to a similar rationale researchers has found in acuity, contrast sensitivity and color changes is still open.
-An attempt has been made recently to explore the interplay of simultaneous progressions of acuity, color and noise \cite{suaybCCN24}.
-These results suggested that it is not unreasonable to expect that the temporal progression in neural noise could contribute to improved categorization performance, particularly under challenging environmental conditions.
-The more intriguing question is the computational mechanisms that the brain puts in place such as generating the supply of noisy transmissions to realize this performance improvement.
-Unlike linear systems, which struggle to model complex behavioral dynamics and suffer from reduced information loss in the presence of noise, non-linear systems like the kind found in the brain can express multi-stability and explore various functional network configurations, provided sufficient internal noise is present \cite{mcintosh2010development}.
-Internal noise is an intrinsic part of neural dynamics, yet in many practical scenarios, it is also influenced by external stimulation and visual (perceptable) noise.
-This interaction is significant due to the emergent behaviors it produces, commonly referred to as stochastic resonance (SR) in biological systems.
+{Whether developmental changes in neural noise follow a rationale comparable to that observed in acuity, contrast sensitivity, and color perception remains an open question.} An attempt has been made recently to explore the interplay of simultaneous progressions of acuity, color and noise \cite{suaybCCN24}.
+These {studies} suggest that it is not unreasonable to expect that the temporal progression in neural noise could contribute to improved categorization performance, particularly under challenging environmental conditions. {A key question is how the brain leverages computational mechanisms, like generating internal noise, to enhance performance.
+Unlike linear systems that fail to capture complex behaviors and degrade with noise, non-linear systems such as the human brain exhibit multistability and can explore diverse network configurations when sufficient internal noise exists \cite{mcintosh2010development}.} {Internal noise is an inherent aspect of neural dynamics, yet in many practical contexts it is also modulated by external stimulation and perceptible visual noise.} This interaction is significant due to the emergent behaviors, commonly referred to as \textit{stochastic resonance} (SR) in biological systems.
 SR manifests when a nonlinear system's signal-to-noise ratio is enhanced at moderate noise levels.
-At these noise intensities, the signal is able to reach the threshold without being overwhelmed by the noise, thereby optimizing signal transmission \cite{gammaitoni1998stochastic}.
+At these noise levels, the signal is able to reach the threshold without being overwhelmed by the noise, thereby optimizing signal transmission \cite{gammaitoni1998stochastic}.
 As a result, the interplay between non--linearity and internal noise becomes crucial for the spontaneous emergence of exploratory dynamics, even without external stimulation or noise.
-Observation of such biological phenomenon could be extremely useful and inspire us to design and train computational models that would have human--like behavioral dynamics in resolving complex tasks.